 Holders of permanent placards do not require recertification by a doctor.
 The permanent disability placards expire on the last day on month and year indicated on the placard.
 Your license plates valid till your vehicle registration.

-You can renew your permanent plates or placard in person at the local DMV office
+You can renew your permanent plates or placard in person at the the local DMV office

 , online at www.dmvNOW.com